 What is the discriminator, and why is it so important?
 It’s a little roller that sits at the entrance to the feed track and makes sure that exactly one check at a time is pulled off the stack.
 It does this by applying just enough pressure against the feed roller (the one that turns and provides the motion that moves the checks) that only one can come off.
 It’s about the same pressure that you’d feel sliding a playing card off the top of a deck, or sliding a single new dollar bill off the top of a stack.

 When the discriminator roller doesn’t do its job, you end up with two or more checks pulled into the track at once.
-On the bright side, the scanner’s built-in double-feed detection system recognizes this and stops the machine – otherwise, the second check would be covered behind the first when it reached the camera, and would appear to simply vanish from your system.
+On the bright side, the scanner’s built-in double-feed detection system recognizes this and stops the machine – otherwise, the second check would be covered behind the first when it reached the image sensor, and would appear to simply vanish from your system.
 Still, you have to stop, pull out the paper from the track, and begin again.
 Yet this prevents a check from going missing – along with the incorrect balances, unhappy customers, and next-day adjustments that go along with it – but when you’re scanning thousands of checks a day, it’s not something you want to happen often.

 Now here’s the “rub,” if you’ll pardon the pun: Each check that feeds into the scanner brushes against the discriminator roller and eventually wears down the roller enough that the pressure is not quite what it needs to be, causing extra checks start slipping into the track, leading to double-feeds.
 This tends to happen about every 50,000-100,000 items depending on the documents, and there’s no way around it: In order to do its job, the roller MUST press against the paper, and it has to be made of a material with enough give to let a single check through.